palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 **Users must write some language-specific test harness** - this harness must:

 1. spin up the `verification-server` as an external resource.
 For example in JUnit, this would probably be a `@BeforeClass` method.
-1. read in `test-cases.json` and invoke their client to make a network call to the running `verification-server`.
+1. read in `test-cases.json` and invoke their client to make all network calls to the running `verification-server`.
 1. make one final call to the `verification-server` to check no test-cases have been missed.
 In JUnit this could be an `@AfterClass` method.
 1. shut down the `verification-server`.